 After Qianxiang Wangjing, Qianxiang Changda and Beijing Nuomi make appropriations for their respective statutory reserves and retain any profits, each of their remaining net profits are distributable to their sole shareholder, Qianxiang Tiancheng, in the form of an RMB dividend.
 Pursuant to the contractual arrangements between Qianxiang Tiancheng and Qianxiang Shiji, Qianxiang Tiancheng's earnings and cash (including dividends received from its subsidiaries) are used to pay service and license fees in RMB to Qianxiang Shiji, in the manner and amount set forth in these agreements.
 After paying the withholding taxes applicable to Qianxiang Shiji's revenue and earnings, making appropriations for its statutory reserve requirement and retaining any profits from accumulated profits, the remaining net profits of Qianxiang Shiji would be available for distribution to its sole shareholder, CIAC, and from CIAC to us, although we have not, and do not have any present plan to make such distributions.
-As of December 31, 2010, the net assets of Qianxiang Shiji and our consolidated affiliated entities which were restricted due to statutory reserve requirements and other applicable laws and regulations, and thus not available for distribution, was in aggregate US\$29.8 million, and the net assets of Qianxiang Shiji and our consolidated affiliated entities which were unrestricted and thus available for distribution was in aggregate US\$11.1 million.
-We do not believe that these restrictions on the distribution of our net assets will have a significant impact on our ability to timely meet our financial obligations in the future.
+As of December 31, 2010, the net assets of Qianxiang Shiji and our consolidated affiliated entities which were restricted due to statutory reserve requirements and regulations, and thus not available for distribution, was in aggregate US\$29.8 million, and the net assets of Qianxiang Shiji and our consolidated affiliated entities which were restrictions on the distribution of our net assets will have a significant impact on our ability to timely meet our financial obligations in the future.